In this blog with Datactics’ Head of Sales, Kieran Seaward, we dive into market insights and the sometimes-thorny issue of where to start.

 - A Data Governance system that contains all identified critical data elements as well as definitions to help determine which Data Quality validation rules are applied to ensure they meet the definitions;

-- A Data Quality platform that validates data elements and connects to the governance catalogue to understand who the responsible data owner or data steward is, in order to push data to them for review and/or remediation.
+- A Data Quality platform that validates data elements and connects to the governance catalogue to understand who the responsible data scientist or data steward is, in order to push data to them for review and/or remediation of data quality issues.

-The quality platform can then push data quality metrics back into the governance front-end that acts as the central hub/visualization layer, either rendering data itself or through connectivity to third parties such as Microsoft PowerBI, Tableau, or Qlik.
+The quality platform can then push data quality metrics back into the governance front-end that acts as the central hub/visualization layer displaying data visuals.
+This either renders data itself or through connectivity to third parties such as Microsoft PowerBI, Tableau, or Qlik.

 Figure 3 – The ideal, balanced state